Kenot-Solutions/packer-ansible-terraform-aws/README.md

 This project combines AWS, Ansible, Packer, and Terraform to show how you can automagically script and deploy a server with no manual configuration.
-In case you're unfamiliar with these 3 tools:
+In case you're unfamiliar with these 4 tools:

 * [Ansible](https://www.ansible.com/) - Automates server configuration
 * [Packer](https://www.packer.io/) - Builds images of a configured server, but doesn't actually deploy it
 * [Terraform](https://www.terraform.io/) - Handles deploying an actual server
+* [Docker](https://www.docker.com) -  A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application

 ## Overview